 AVIT 126.
 Introduction to UAS Operations.
 2 Credits.

-This course of instruction introduces the student to the history of Unmanned Aircraft Systems and their current and future development for use in a burgeoning civil industry.
+This course of instruction introduces the student to the history of Remotely Piloted Aircraft and their current and future development for use in a burgeoning civil industry.
 Specific blocks deal with aircraft, ground, communications, launch and recovery systems while emphasizing the human integration into the overall system.
+Lab portion is required.
 F,S.

 AVIT 208.
 Aviation Safety.
 3 Credits.